top of page

 Soon a group of unorganized Regulars forms that includes Debbie, Prissy, Joan, Pugsley, Timmy, Kernell, Thom, David, Tony.
 Less frequent regulars like Darkseed, Babydoll and Candy only come on the weekends.
 The shop is a gem to alternative younger crowds who have limited options for places to go later at night.
 The dim and smokey atmosphere draws out new customers who are unemployed or want to be part of an eclectic culture.
 But a growing segment do not buy the coffee and just come to sit and socialize.
 Debbie gets rides from her mom and starts meeting her friend Prissy every night.
 Timmy wants to come every night too, but he runs out of cash and just sits without buying anything.
 A guy named John begins coming frequently and let's Erych know that he wants to bring some friends to the cafe too.
 Another regular named Tony says that Erych has started kicking out people who do not purchase a drink because the shop is becoming busier.
 "I don't see how they keep the lights on in this place," David wonders.
 A glimpse into the back part of the building reveals a mattress, spent cigarettes and excessive trash strewn across the floor.
 Mama Cass is working around the mess, but Tony thinks that Erych's family has started living in the back of the coffee shop.
 Pugsley confirmed this and suggested that they can't afford to pay rent anywhere else.
 Darkseed says that he has seen Erych throwing trash out the back of the building before.
 And Lisa has begun flirting with some of John's friends.
 They say among themselves, "We should be getting some of THAT sweet tail!"

-The Regulars are apathetic about what goes on in the back and mostly what gets said in the front.
+The Regulars are apathetic about what goes on in the back and what gets said in the front.
 As long as they can get cheap coffee and sit in the shop for many hours, the state of the management is not much concern.
 Curiously, some people notice that Erych begins handling personal items which he keeps under the counter.
 "Check this baby out!" as he pulls out a sword holding it horizontally with both hands.
 John gleams, "That's a slick blade you got there, bro."
 Erych then brags that he has other items including a slingshot, a hunting knife, and a valuable book which he also removes from under the counter to show-off.
 Pugsley recognizes these items as belonging to Candy, Thom, and Timmy, respectively.
 Most of the others do not pay much attention though.
 And apparently, Erych has been offering "deals" to customers who spend a lot of time in the shop without making a purchase.
 These new deals involve Erych holding some item of value as payment for menu items until the owners pay him back.
 Or he just keeps the items to add to his little collection.
 Erych begins to promote these sort of arrangements as him providing a service to the coffee shop community because it allows for Regulars, like Timmy, to continue to stay in the cafe for hours every night.
 For example, a girl named Pamela ran out of money but continues to sit in the cafe without a mug.
 Erych sees her opal necklace and says, "We can make a deal for that beautiful necklace you got there, honey.
 And you can stay as long as you like."
 Pamela replies with a look of horror, "But my grand mother gave me this the last time I saw her," as she looks down.
 "Don't worry Pam, I got your drink tonight," says her friend Valeria, as she slaps three bills onto the table.
 Erych retrieves the money with an almost-amazing smooth swipe of gliding perfection across the table, disappearing the bills under his hand.
 He then glances away toward a large empty glass jar and remarks softly, "Looks like the tip jar is getting cut tonight."
 Pam and Val walk out never to return again.

 As word of mouth spreads to other nearby cities, business starts to really pick up later in the evening.
 Erych has made a new policy and points to a sign on the wall that reads "Buy or Good Bye".
 He remarks to the crowd, "It's time to get out those wallets folks."
 Erych has also points to the giant glass jar on the counter with money at the bottom with a card that reads, "Tips for Erych".
 Timmy quickly informs everyone, "Oh shit, I don't have any money until next week, and Erych already has all my stuff."
 Before anyone could intervene, Erych presents a solution saying, "I got you covered.
 I will give you a $50 credit to use in the store, but you have to spend it all tonight".
 With a wide devilish grin, lips pressed together tightly and rubbing his hands, Erych firmly adds that Timmy would have to pay him $75 next week.
 Debbie supports the demand by saying, "Come on Timmy, we want you to stay here!"
 Darkseed remarks, "wow, that's steep".
 David observes, "That sounds like a trap," quietly commenting to Tony.
 Timmy hesitates nervously while John says, "Don't worry about it Timmy, you'll get paid by then and you can settle it up, bro".
 Erych then steps it up and adds, "...or you can leave", again pointing to the new sign on the wall.
 Feeling heavily pressured, Timmy agrees to the deal and ordered as many snacks and drinks as he could consume, giving some to the Regulars to use up the credit.
 Debbie, Prissy, Thom and Kernell are very happy to get the free drinks through Timmy's deal.
 Darkseed, Babydoll and John have no comment but they accept the drink.
 Candy chimes in, "Make mine a large!".
 Pugsley says, "No thanks, I'll pass".
 As Timmy leaves to go into the restroom, Tony remarked that he would have paid for Timmy's drink.
 Pugsley, Darkseed, and Babydoll admit that Erych was not being fair.
 But then Prissy stands up to say, "Timmy should pay for own drink like the rest of us, or else he should have to take the deal that Erych offered!"
 Joan agrees saying "We all got to pay for what we want one way or another, he just has to go with the flow."
 Thom adds, "I just mind my own business in here."
 David chimes in, "He spends all his money on junk food, loses his personal possessions to Erych, and now he owes more money just to sit in a chair - It's obscene and ridiculous."
 Debbie reasons, "You can't come in here and not buy anything".
 But then Babydoll argues that "he was not taking anything from the shop by sitting in an otherwise empty chair".
 Pugsley tells Tony privately that Erych and Mama Cass are getting more desperate to pay the lease as trash builds up in the back and behind the building into the parking lot.

 Factions are forming in the coffee shop as Erych begins hosting weekly private meetings outside of business hours exclusively for certain customers who identify as "Juggalos" - attendance by invitation only.
 When Debbie asks Erych about secret meetings, John cuts in sharply that the private meetings are "Cause we're family, bitch!".
 Then there is a loud and disruptive "whoop whoop" coming from one of the tables.
-John laughs, pointing toward the table, "Hell Yeah."
+John laughs, pointing, "Hell Yeah."
 Babydoll asks Darkseed if they can leave early as Erych ignores the clamor and continues work at the counter.
 A new guy named Jeremy meets a couple new friends at his table and declares, "Listen up you all, We're the Devilplayers.
 And we're doing our own thing here."
 Another new customer named Rusty comes in and goes around greeting everyone.
 He tells Erych that he wants to bring his crew in there too because he loves the atmosphere.
 Upon hearing this, Mama Cass walks around a corner and goes out sight.
 Kernell asks Pugsley if Rusty is a new Juggalo, and Pugsley says that he is nothing like the Juggalos.
 Pugsley quietly adds, "Everyone knows, don't mess with Rusty.
 He is trouble".
 The commotion appears to please Erych immensely as he prepares several drinks.
 Erych's delight then soars to new heights, "What will it be, rocket man?" as he starts talking about possible drink concoctions that nobody ever heard of.
-He smiles at Lisa,"We got some good ideas in my head tonight folks," as the last late night hour drags on.
+He smiles at Lisa,"We got some good ideas in my head tonight," as the last late night hour drags on.

 Studio_door.JPG